-- 1. From the JDeveloper Help menu, select Check for Updates. - Follow the steps in the wizard to locate, download, and install the WebCenter and Oracle BI EE extensions.
+- 1. From the JDeveloper Help menu, select Check for Updates. - 2.
+Follow the steps in the wizard to locate, download, and install the Oracle BI EE extensions.
+If you will create a WebCenter Portal application that integrates with Oracle BI EE, then you need to also install the WebCenter Portal framework.